-- Building on both Grid and Web services technologies, the Open Grid Services Infrastructure (OGSI) defines mechanisms for creating, managing, and exchanging information among entities called Grid services.
+• Building on both Grid and Web services technologies, the Open Grid Services Infrastructure (OGSI) defines mechanisms for creating, managing, and exchanging information among entities called Grid services.
 Succinctly, a Grid service is a Web service that conforms to a set of conventions (interfaces and behaviors) that define how a client interacts with a Grid service.
-These conventions, and other OGSI mechanisms associated with Grid service creation and discovery, provide for the controlled, fault resilient, and secure management of the distributed and often long-lived state that is commonly required in distributed applications. - OGSA Platform Interfaces build on OGSI mechanisms to define interfaces and associated behaviors for various functions not supported directly within OGSI, such as service discovery, data access, data integration, messaging, and monitoring. - OGSA Platform Models support these interface specifications by defining models for common resource and service types.
+These conventions, and other OGSI mechanisms associated with Grid service creation and discovery, provide for the controlled, fault resilient, and secure management of the distributed and often long-lived state that is commonly required in distributed applications.